abhijeetka/JenkinsCICDBackup/README.md

 # JenkinsCICDBackup
-This Project Contains PHING CI Implementation with Jenkins.
+This Project Contains Jenkins CI and CD Backup of Jenkins